Code-Institute-Submissions/milestone_2_rpoas/README.md

 x Add button to upload photos
-x Fix bug that won't include attachments on emails (can't do without paying emailjs subscription) x Clear form once email is sent
-- Expand free text section
+x Fix bug that won't include attachments on emails (can't do without paying emailjs subscription) x Clear form once email is sent x Expand free text section

 ## Problems/Questions
-x How do I link contact form with Mailchimp? x Why are there red crosses next to some of my github pushes?
+x How do I link contact form with Mailchimp? x Why are there red crosses next to some of my github pushes? x How do I connect file upload to contact form? (can't do with paying emailjs subscription) x How can I get the contact form to clear when send button is pressed?
 - How can the Gallery be operated by keyboard?
-- How do I connect file upload to contact form?
-- How can I get the contact form to clear when send button is pressed?
 - Why is banner on events page bold?